It’s Wedding Season – What I Wore (Part 1)

 I had booked my friend of nineteen years and MUA Preeti Sehmi for this wedding.
 She is my go-to person when it comes to close family occasions.
 I trust her work implicitly and I know I can be honest with her about what I want, what I like and what I don’t like.
 I had asked for big hair as I wanted a different look to the first two events.
 I have been growing my hair for some time now so I was relieved I didn’t need hair extensions and still managed to have a high and long pony-tail.
 We decided on a gold smokey eye and bright orangey-red lips.

 The wedding day was upon us before we knew it.
 It was scorchingly hot and I was glad of the outfit I had chosen to wear.
-It was a pastel mint green gown – better known as an Anarkali suit.
+The pastel mint green gown – better known as an Anarkali suit – was perfect.
 It comes with matching leggings which you can’t see as the gown is floor-length.
-I could have chosen to wear it as a dress and not bother with the leggings but they’re so thin and light, it worked out better to keep them on.
+It could have been worn as a dress without the leggings but they’re so thin and light, it worked out better to keep them on.
 We would be in the Gurdwara (Sikh Temple), so I felt more comfortable with them on.

 The gown itself has no embroidery or design.
 The bodice is plain with transparent net around the waist followed by a full skirt with big pleats.
 The dupatta is the heaviest item in this outfit and the most standout.
 It’s made of mint and cream net with gold embroidered circles and pearls sewn into the border.
 It has strings either side so I could comfortably place it on one shoulder to go across the body and tie it on the opposite side.
 The gown would look quite plain without this option.